Large fire in Fort Lauderdale knocks out power to thousands

 Neighbors said they heard several explosions just before the fire started.

-"Boom, and then the lights went out," Lear Martinez told Local 10's Christian De La Rosa.
+"Boom, and then the lights went out," Lear Martinez told Local 10 News reporter Christian De La Rosa.

 Cellphone videos showed large flames and a huge plume of black smoke over the city.